thoughtworksarts/thoughtworksarts.github.io/app/_projects/output.markdown

 description : A performance project including dance, motion capture and choreographed robots including a 15 foot industrial robot nicknamed _Wen_, as a method of sourcing movement and character.

+thumb-alt   : A woman facing forward looking at a phone with a large industrial robot behind her

 image       : /images/projects/output/og.jpg

 artist      : Catie Cuan